bradleyeckert/chad/README.md

 - `chad.c` Simulates the CPU and implements a text interpreter
 - `iomap.c` Simulates the I/O of the CPU

-To try it out, launch it with `chad include forth.f`.
+To try it out, launch it with `chad include lib.fs`.
 At the `ok>` prompt, type `0 here dasm` to disassemble everything.

 - `stats` lists the cycle count and maximum stack depths.